Safer betting: FSA & GambleAware team up to educate supporters

 Extending the campaign

-As well as the advertising campaign, there have been a number of initiatives and activations to connect with football fans directly and speak to them in the community about Bet Regret.
+As well as the advertising campaign, there have been a number of initiatives to connect with football fans directly and speak to them in the community about Bet Regret.

 - Encouraging fans to stop betting after a few drinks by putting their phones away during the Liverpool vs. Chelsea in the pub with the help of Liverpool legend Luis Garcia